-Safe•Connect is a network access control mechanism that we are using on the ResNet network, starting Fall Quarter 2013, to provide network services to machines that comply with UCSD’s Minimum Network Security Requirements.
-This tool is part of UCSD’s effort to keep computers and networks protected from malware, spyware, exploits, and operating system security holes.
+Safe•Connect is a network access control mechanism that was first used on the ResNet network in the Fall Quarter 2013 to provide network services to machines that comply with UCSD’s Minimum Network Security Requirements.
+This tool is part of UC San Diego’s effort to keep computers and networks protected from malware, spyware, exploits, and operating system security holes.

 A network registration system, simply put, allows network access to users who are authorized and ensures that the University's resources are being used appropriately.
-Additionally, protected network access, currently-patched operating systems, and antivirus software on every computer is part of a comprehensive security model to limit the risk of exploit to user computers and data while connected to the ResNet network.
-Safe•Connect allows us to enforce both of these things at once, ensuring a safe computing environment for all involved.
+Additionally, protected network access, currently-patched operating systems, and antivirus software on every computer are parts of a comprehensive security model to limit the risk of exploit to user computers and data while connected to the ResNet network.
+Safe•Connect allows us to enforce both at once, ensuring a safe computing environment for all involved.

 Safe•Connect must be used by everyone accessing ResNet in the residential halls and on-campus apartments.
 Safe•Connect can currently only enforce the minimum network connectivity requirements on systems running the Microsoft Windows or Macintosh OS X operating system.
 Linux systems and mobile devices are not required to download the Policy Key to access the residential network.
 They are, however, still required to authenticate on the ResNet registration page AND abide by UCSD's Minimum Network Security Requirements.

 Computers protected by the Safe•Connect system generally perform much better and require much less downtime due to damage caused by the spread of malicious software.
-When connected to the ResNet network, you can rest easy knowing that your computer is protected from malware and other computers are less likely to pose a threat to you.
+When connected to the ResNet network, you can be sure that your computer is protected from malware and other computers are less likely to pose a threat to you.

-The Policy Key can help to ensure that the average user has the fastest possible browsing experience while connected to the ResNet network.
-It does this by ensuring that communication from malicious software does not flood your Internet connection.
+The Policy Key can help to ensure that the average user has the fastest possible browsing experience while connected to the ResNet network by ensuring that communication from malicious software does not flood your Internet connection.

 The Safe•Connect Policy Key is compatible with and required for Windows and Mac computers.
 At the present time, Linux systems, mobile phones, and other network devices are not required to install the Policy Key.